lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

         1. Enter the milestone name "Terminal Milestone Name"
         2. Enter the milestone description "Terminal Milestone Description"

-Every Model must have a unique instance Identifier defined.
+Every Model must have a Unique Instance Identifier defined.
 This identifier describes a value that is extracted at runtime for every instance (business transaction) of the business process defined by the model. <br />
 ### Identifier Steps

     A.  Click tab named <Identifier>, located between